PlanQK/SimulatedQuantumAnnealing/README.md

 ```
 docker build -t siquan .
 ```
-The Dockerfile does not contain any Python bindings and only runs the solver natively.
+The Dockerfile does can be build with and without python bindings, resulting in different sizes.
+To build without Python, rename: ```Dockerfile_noPython -> Dockerfile```

 ## Run the optimizer from within Python